UkoeHB/bevy_girk/USAGE.md

     - Most host server interactions are related to lobby management (making/joining/leaving/launching/searching lobbies).
 For the entire API see `HostToUserMsg`, `HostToUserResponse`, `UserToHostMsg`, `UserToHostRequest`.
 - Add the `ClientMonitorPlugin` to your app.
     - **`ClientMonitor`**: Bevy resource inserted by `ClientMonitorPlugin` that keeps track of the currently-running client app if there is one.
 It receives `ClientInstanceReport`s from the client and can send new `ServerConnectToken`s into the client.
-- Add the `ClientStarterPlugin` to your app.
-    - **`ClientStarter`**: Bevy resource inserted by `ClientStarterPlugin` that makes it easy to restart a client app that has shut down.

 **Launching Local Single-Player Game Clients**